Josh Green (politician): 2024: comprehensive legislative agenda

 In the 2024 legislative session, Green signed 253 bills, addressing healthcare, education, culture, and economic issues.
-On June 3, he enacted Senate Bill 1035, exempting medical services under Medicare, Medicaid, and TRICARE from Hawaii's General Excise Tax to reduce healthcare costs and support providers.
+On June 3, he enacted Senate Bill 1035, exempting medical services under Medicare, Medicaid, and Tricare from Hawaii's General Excise Tax to reduce healthcare costs and support providers.
 On June 26, he signed 22 healthcare bills, including SB 3139, which expanded mental health crisis intervention, strengthened the healthcare workforce, and promoted Native Hawaiian resources.
 Green advanced Hawaiian language education by signing bills to enhance access in early education and universities.
 On June 28, Senate Bill 2659 mandated sustainable tourism strategies incorporating Native Hawaiian cultural values, aligning with regenerative tourism goals.
 Additional legislation addressed child and elderly safety, local agriculture, veteran support, and commercial ocean activities.
 On July 3 and 5, Green signed 11 agriculture bills for biosecurity and fair labeling and 16 bills for fire safety, emergency management, and veteran services.

+Natural gas imports

+Despite the state's mandate for 100% renewable electricity by 2045, Green has proposed building a liquefied natural gas import facility in Oahu with Japanese power company JERA.
+The proposal was backed by an initial report that inflated the benefits of LNG while omitting the cost of natural gas itself, which has increased in the wake of the 2026 Iran war fuel crisis.
+JERA's estimates for household savings assume the facility operates into the 2070s.